 Risk Analysis

-In the following table, I present a breakdown of the key risks associated with two companies, EPAM Systems, Inc. and Asana, Inc.
+Below is a summary table of the various risks faced by two companies, EPAM Systems, Inc. and Asana, Inc.

 MetricEPAM Systems, Inc.Asana, Inc.